DAF201/2022_fall_school_garbage/Logic.md

 ## Proofs of Mathematical Statements

-A proof is a valid argument that establishes the truth of a statement.
+A proof is a valid argument that establishes the truth of a statement

 A theorem is a statement that can be shown to be true using: